WPBeginner

 11. Create Custom Login and Registration Pages

-However, these users can use their accounts to log into WordPress admin area.
+However, these users can use their accounts to log in to the WordPress admin area.
 This is not a big issue, as they will only be able to do things allowed by their user role and capabilities.
-However, it stops you from properly limiting access to login and registration pages as you need those pages for users to signup, manage their profile, and login.

-The easy way to fix this is by creating custom login and registration pages, so that users can signup and login directly from your website.
+The easy way to fix this is by creating custom login and registration pages so that users can sign up and log in directly from your website.

-For detailed step by step instructions, see our guide on how to create custom login and registration pages in WordPress.
+For detailed step-by-step instructions, see our guide on how to create custom login and registration pages in WordPress.

 12. Learn About WordPress User Roles and Permissions

 WordPress comes with a powerful user management system with different user roles and capabilities.
-When adding a new user to your WordPress site you can select a user role for them.
+When adding a new user to your WordPress site, you can select a user role for them.
 This user role defines what they can do on your WordPress site.

-Assigning incorrect user role can give people more capabilities than they need.
-To avoid this you need to understand what capabilities come with different user roles in WordPress.
-For more on this topic see our beginner’s guide to WordPress user roles and permissions.
+Assigning incorrect user roles can give people more capabilities than they need.
+To avoid this, you need to understand what capabilities come with different user roles in WordPress.

-13. Limit Dashboard Access
+13. Limit WordPress Dashboard Access

 Some WordPress sites have certain users who need access to the dashboard and some users who don’t.
-However, by default they can all access the admin area.
+However, by default, they can all access the admin area.

 For more detailed instructions, see our guide on how to limit dashboard access in WordPress.

-14. Log out Idle Users
+14. Log Out Idle Users

 Idle user logout